rayen003/Assignment2/README.md

 # Breast Cancer Detection ML Model

 A machine learning model for breast cancer detection using Principal Component Analysis (PCA) for feature reduction and optimization.
-This project demonstrates the application of machine learning techniques in medical diagnosis.
+This project implements a robust pipeline for processing medical data and identifying potential cancer cases through advanced dimensionality reduction techniques.

 ## Features